xcart/xcart-docs/_pages/kb_en/modules/paypal/index.md

 - {% link "Paypal Payments Standard" ref_6fTEi1Bv %}

 These old PayPal solutions can NOT be used simultaneously with PayPal Commerce Platform (PayPal Checkout payment method) in X-Cart.

+The old API v1 PayPal integration is available for the users of X-Cart 5.4.0.x and earlier via the {% link "PayPal Addon" ref_0mnK3aMh %}.

 The PayPal Checkout addon can also be used to enable the Connect with PayPal feature for your X-Cart store.